industrial-data-space/trusted-connector-documentation/docs/_docs/idscp.md

 ---
 layout: doc
-title: Using the IDSCP protocol
+title: Embedding the IDS protocol
 permalink: /docs/idscp/

 ---

-The IDS Communication Protocol (IDSCP) is the main protocol for secure communication among Trusted Connectors.
+Trusted Connectors use the _IDS Communication Protocol_ to exchange data over a secure channel.
 It is a TLS/WebSocket-based protocol that establishes a bidirectional session between connectors and allows to send any payloads.
 The payload format is not defined by IDSCP so it can be used as a mere transport layer, leaving it up to the application to send XML, Protobuf, JMS, MQTT, OPC-UA, or any other OSI-layer 7 protocol.
+Instead of using a full-blown Connector, the protocol can also be used by standalone applications either acting as server or as client.

+This requires adding the `ids-comm.jar` as a dependency to your Java project.
+The rest of this page describes how to start a server and how to create a client for for the Trusted Connector.

 ##### Starting the Server